Heading Off to Sturgis?

 New Gear?
 Update your policy

 Some companies, including Safeco, offer special coverage for custom parts and equipment—but you have to make sure each piece of equipment is listed on your policy.
-Any time you buy new leathers or safety equipment or customize your bike, call Riverside Insurance Agency, Inc., at (601) 371-8355 or email us at info@RiversideMS.com before you head out on the highway
+Any time you buy new leathers or safety equipment or customize your bike, call Riverside Insurance Agency, Inc., at (601) 371-8355 or e-mail info@RiversideMS.com before you head out on the highway.